vetorL/uspForum/README.md

 - section of the website for guides
 - section of the website for international exchange programs
 - user toggle option for "complete" anonymity
-- solve problem of Ciclo Basico (how many of the are out there that I don't know about?)
+- solve problem of Ciclo Basico (how many of them are out there that I don't know about?)
+- creation section of the website (for creating subjects, professors and courses)
+- add section of the website for all advertised products

 ### Just work
 - subject file tab